I’ve got spies

-In a world where data is a competitive advantage, organizations use any means available to catch as much customer and prospect data as possible.
+In a word where data is a competitive advantage, organizations use any means available to catch as much customer and prospect data as possible.
 Sometimes that data capture is overt—like when you try to download a report or study and are required to input personal information—and sometimes it’s surreptitious—like when you’re browsing for the best socks to keep your feet warm during a spring snowstorm.
 Adding insult to injury from a privacy perspective, the recent Federal Communications Commission’s (FCC's) reversal on ISP data collection and sharing was a big blow for privacy advocates but a huge win for service providers themselves.
 The ruling allows ISPs to not only track and collect all sorts of personal information about subscribers, but also share and/or sell that information with/to third parties.

 In truth, the majority of people don’t even know every place their personal information has been provided or acquired, and it’s this quagmire that keeps privacy officers up at night.

 We talked and condescended